jparker1221/readme-generator-module-9/README.md

 ## License

-This application is covered under the MIT license.
+This application is covered under the MIT License.
+For more information about this license, visit https://opensource.org/license/mit/.

 ## Contributing